ryan-mcclue/musings/tower-of-knowledge.md

 (possibly more segments in MCUs as more memory spaces)

 ## Components
+important that these are sustained speeds, so for small file sizes expect a lot less as seconds smaller note that storage space advertised with S.I units, whilst OS works with binary

 Column Address Strobe (CAS), or CL (CAS latency) is time between RAM controller read and when data is available